Emoji and Discourse

 Added Unicode Emoji Remapping

-Emoji went from a weird Japanese mobile quirk to being so completely mainstream that was the 2015 “word” of the year.
+was the 2015 "word" of the year.
 And starting in 2010, Emoji was added as part of the official Unicode standard.

 Although having Emoji formalized in Unicode does wonders for standardizing the Emoji experience, the actual rendering of Unicode Emoji depends heavily on your platform and your browser.
 To address this, Robin just made it so that when we encounter a unicode Emoji in a Discourse post we automatically remap it to the correct Emoji image set, per your Discourse site settings.